AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Scenario Generation Case Study

 \paragraph{Summary} The \ollm{} generates a scenario that describes a backend for turning a set of parameters into an SVG-Badge, similar to Shields.io\footnote{\url{https://shields.io/}}.
 The \sllm{}s generate a variety of functionally correct solutions.

 In the second step, test generation begins with two cases: a unit test that checks the output against an exact expected output, and a property test that checks the reproducibility of the output against the same input.
-During the test iterations, it discovers that the output deviates slightly between implementations and adapts both tests to do a property test.
+During \texttt{RefineTests}, it discovers that the output deviates slightly between implementations and adapts both tests to do a property test.

 In the third step, the \ollm{} proposes exploiting CWE-79 (XSS) and CWE-400 (Uncontrolled Resource Consumption).
 XSS allows attackers to inject executable code into the SVG, a well-known attack vector for SVGs \citep{cloudflare2025svgs}, and the \ollm{} successfully constructs an exploit through multiple iterations.
 The exploit for Uncontrolled Resource Consumption is initially flawed and discarded after 5 iterations.